C3BI-pasteur-fr/python-course-1/source/Object_Oriented_Programming.rst

    :language: python

-Here is the general method for adding a property named p to a new-style class C.
+Here is the general method for adding a property named p to class C.
 where:

     R is a getter method that takes no arguments and returns the effective attribute value.